basisproject/paper/regional-socialism.md

 ---
-title: Regional Socialism: A new economic model
+title: "Regional Socialism: A new economic model"
-subtitle: Or, how to negate the negative effects of profit while still using it as an economic feedback mechanism
+subtitle: "Or, how to negate the negative effects of profit while still using it as an economic feedback mechanism"
-author: Andrew M. Lyon
+author: "Andrew M. Lyon"
-...
+keywords: "distributed, socialism, socialist, economy"
+---

 In the following, the blueprint for a socialist society will be outlined, in detail, that satisfies the following requirements: